 Georgia Tech-Shenzhen is actively engaged in preventing and responding to sexual assault, dating or domestic violence, and stalking.
-These crimes are not tolerated at Georgia Tech-Shenzhen and are a violation of the Student Code of Conduct and state law.
+These crimes are not tolerated at Georgia Tech-Shenzhen and are a violation of the Sexual Misconduct Policy; the Equal Opportunity, Nondiscrimination, and Anti-Harassment Policy; and Georgia law.

-VOICE (Sexual Violence Prevention and Advocacy Initiative) is a Georgia Tech main campus initiative founded on the premise that everyone has the right to live and learn at Georgia Tech, free of violence or the threat of violence.
+VOICE, Georgia Tech's sexual and relationship violence prevention and victim-survivor support initiative, is founded on the premise that everyone has the right to live and learn at Georgia Tech, free of violence or the threat of violence.
 This initiative seeks to create a campus culture that promotes respect, communication, and equity among the Georgia Tech community.
-The VOICE initiative is led by staff in Health Initiatives and involves students, faculty, and staff from across the campus community, including GTPD, Stamps Health Services, the Department of Housing, Residence Life, Greek Life, the Counseling Center, the Division of Student Life, Student Government, the Athletic Association, and others.
+VOICE is led by staff in Health Initiatives and involves students, faculty, and staff from units across the campus, including GTPD, the Women's Resource Center, Stamps Health Services, the Department of Housing and Residence Life, Fraternity and Sorority Life, the Counseling Center, the Division of Student Life, Office of the General Counsel, the student Government Association, the Athletic Association, and others.
 More information can be found at https://healthinitiatives.gatech.edu/well-being/voice.